 The agency responsible for licensing casino and sports betting operators is the Alberta Gaming & Liquor Commission.
 This agency licenses and works closely with all gaming facilities and ensures compliance with the regulations and gaming policy of the Government of Alberta.

 According to the last census in 2011, Alberta has a population total of 3,654,257.
 With the 2016 estimates, this number has been estimated to be 4,231,959.
-It’s the 4th biggest province based on population with a density of 5.7 people per kilometer square.
+It’s the 4th biggest province based on population with a density of 5.7 people per kilometre square.
 Alberta is ethnically one of the most diverse regions in North America.
-There are English, German, Canadian, Scottish, Irish, French, Chinese, Norwegian, North American Indian, Polish, Dutch and even Ukrainian ethnic group.
+There are English, German, Canadian, Scottish, Irish, French, Chinese, Norwegian, North American Indian, Polish, Dutch and even Ukrainian ethnic groups.
 The Canadian ethnic group is the third biggest according to the 2006 census.

 There are more than a dozen offline operators in Alberta where you can play casino games or bet on sports.
 The most numerous are the venues owned by the group called Century Casinos, Inc. However, the biggest venue is the River Cree Resort and Casino with more than 1,000 gaming machines and 50 tables.
 Other popular venues are: